mariiamayy/Portfolio_Projects/README.md

 # Portfolio Projects

-In this portfolio, I have included data projects that showcase my technical skills as well as analytical capability.
-You will find documents, workbooks, presentation slides, and dashboards created with SQL, Tableau, Excel, Power BI, Python and PowerPoint.
-These projects demonstrate my ability to organize, analyze, and present data in a clear and visually appealing way, making it easy for anyone to understand and make informed decisions.
+This portfolio highlights a selection of data projects that reflect both my technical expertise and analytical thinking.
+It includes documents, workbooks, presentation slides, and dashboards developed using SQL, Tableau, Excel, Power BI, Python, and PowerPoint.
+Each project demonstrates my ability to structure, analyze, and present data in a clear, insightful, and visually engaging manner—making complex information accessible for informed decision-making.
+I always welcome feedback and suggestions to help me grow and improve.

 ### Contents